Bobloblawlobslawbomb/Docs-Factory.Solution-train/README.md

 >* _C#_
 >* _.NET 5 SDK_
 >* _ASP.NET_
+>* _Entity Framework_
 >* _Bootstrap_

 ---
 ## Description
-The program will allow someone named Claire who owns a salon to see a list of their stylists and their specialities as well as a list of clients associated with said stylist.
-Claires can also add/delete new/old stylists.
-Clients also have similar functionality as well as being associated with a particular stylist.
+The program will allow someone named Dr. Sillystingz to 'manage' their engineers and machines within their factory.
+The Doctor may see a list of all their engineers as well as a list of all their machines.
+When creating (hiring) a new engineer ol' Sawbones can enter a first and last name as well as a hired date, they may also choose a machine to associate with this engineer.
+Creating a listing for a new machine has similar functionality, except machines do not have a surname.
+The medical practitioner can also add/delete new/old engineers and machines.
+Within the engineer or machines details page the Doctor can remove machines/engineers associated with each other type respectively.

 ---